 - Beware of ammonia in a gas cylinder.
 Prevent the gas cylinder from heat since the pressure may build up.

-- Repeated or prolong exposure on the skin will cause dermatitis
+- Repeated or prolonged exposure on the skin will cause dermatitis

-- Autoignition of ammonia will occur at 650oC.
+- The autoignition of ammonia will occur at 650oC.

 What to Do in Case of Ammonia Leakage

 According to ACGIH, TWA (Time-Weighted Average) and STEL (Short-Term Exposure Limit) values of ammonia are 25 ppm and 35 ppm.

 At the concentration of 500 ppm, ammonia causes you to feel immediate and severe nose and throat irritation.

 Difficult breathing will happen if you inhale ammonia at 1500 ppm or more.

 So, if ammonia leak happens, do the following safety precautions: